AMY RAPHAEL BIO

-Amy Raphael has been writing about popular culture and sport for more than 25 years.
-Most recently she co-wrote Steve Coogan’s autobiography, ‘Easily Distracted’ and worked with David Hare on his memoir, ‘The Blue Touch Paper’.
-Her previous books include the official biographies of Danny Boyle and Mike Leigh, alongside 1995’s seminal ‘Never Mind the Bollocks: Women Rewrite Rock’ (with a foreword by Debbie Harry).
+I also co-wrote Steve Coogan’s autobiography, Easily Distracted and worked with David Hare on his memoir, The Blue Touch Paper.
+My previous books include the official biographies of Danny Boyle and Mike Leigh, alongside 1995’s Never Mind the Bollocks: Women Rewrite Rock (with a foreword by Debbie Harry).

-As a journalist, Amy has interviewed around a thousand pop culture icons, including Kurt Cobain at 2am in New York, after an insurrectionary gig at Roseland; Patti Smith in Paris for an unexpected and quite astonishing 24 hours; George Best in Belfast, when he finally remembered to turn up; Bobby Robson at the Nou Camp while he was managing Barcelona; Christopher Walken on a dodgy phone line that kept going dead; Philip Seymour Hoffman in a greasy spoon in New York and myriad others from Bill Bailey to Bill Nighy, from Ian Rankin to George Pelecanos, from Gerald Scarfe to Sir Peter Blake.
+As a journalist, I have interviewed around a thousand pop culture icons, including Kurt Cobain at 2am in New York, after an insurrectionary gig at Roseland; Patti Smith in Paris for an unexpected and quite astonishing 24 hours; George Best in Belfast, when he finally remembered to turn up; Bobby Robson at the Camp Nou while he was managing Barcelona; Christopher Walken on a dodgy phone line that kept going dead; Philip Seymour Hoffman in a greasy spoon in New York and myriad others from Bill Bailey to Bill Nighy, from Ian Rankin to George Pelecanos, from Gerald Scarfe to Sir Peter Blake.